fulvio-ornato/ringclock/README.md

 # ringclock
-Project of  a "minimalist" led clock based on Arduino WS2812 and RTC breakboard
+Project of  a "minimalist" led clock based on Arduino, a WS2812 12bit ring and a RTC breakboard